Emeri Adames: Club career

-After training with Seattle Reign FC in the preseason, Adames signed a multi-year contract with club on March 13, 2024, through the NWSL's Under-18 Entry Mechanism.
-She had previously committed to play college soccer at the University of North Carolina.
-Adames took the number 47 jersey in emulation of Manchester City player Phil Foden.
-She made her professional debut on March 17, coming on in the last minutes of the season-opening 1–0 win against the Washington Spirit.
-On May 25, she scored her first professional goal just before full time in a 3–2 away loss to the Washington Spirit.
-On August 25, she created an own goal in stoppage time that led to a 1–0 win against the North Carolina Courage.
-In celebration, she emulated the outstretched-arms pose of her childhood idol Megan Rapinoe, whose jersey was being retired by the Reign that night.
+Adames began training with Seattle Reign FC in the National Women's Soccer League (NWSL) preseason in 2024.
+She soon decided to give up her college eligibility and sign her first professional contract with the club.
+On March 13, 2024, the Reign announced she had signed a three-year deal under the NWSL's Under-18 Entry Mechanism, with a one-year option triggered upon her first appearance.
+She took the 47 jersey number in emulation of Manchester City player Phil Foden.

+On March 17, 2024, Adames made her professional debut in the first game of the season, replacing Bethany Balcer as a stoppage-time substitute in a 1–0 win over the Washington Spirit.
+On May 25, she scored her first professional goal shortly before the final whistle in a 3–2 loss to the Washington Spirit.
+On August 25, she celebrated the Reign's 1–0 winner against the North Carolina Courage by emulating the outstretched-arms pose of her childhood idol Megan Rapinoe, whose jersey was being retired by the Reign that night.
+She finished her rookie season with 2 goals in 24 appearances in all competitions.